Yagami0812/Stock-management-through-JSON-file/README.md

-# Stock-management-through-JSON-file
+# Stock/Equipment-management-through-JSON-file
-A stock management system that exports and importsdata through JSON
+A stock management system that exports and importsdata through JSON.
+This was created using Tailwind CSS as a prototype only.